DonAurelio/coder/README.md

 ## Further Work

 Serveral tools (Parallelizer Compilers, Compiler Directives, Libraries) have been created with the purpose of allowing parallel execution in either CPU or GPU.
-However, these tools are not easy to acces by the user.
-This project aims to associate each of these tools as an application service to assist the parallel programming process.
+However, they are not easily accessed by users.
+This project aims to associate each of them as an application service to assist the parallel programming process.

 ## Deploying